I don't have any prior experience working in a museum/theater/film company/etc. Can I still apply to SIPA?

 Students are not eligible to participate in SIPA while on a Leave of Absence.

 Yes.
 Seniors and co-terms are eligible to participate even if they're graduating in June or September.
-Please note that seniors and co-terms are required to be enrolled (either in coursework or with a special registration status) during Spring 2021.
-Students graduating in March 2021 are not eligible for SIPA.
+However, seniors and co-terms may be given lower application priority.
+Please note that seniors and co-terms are required to be enrolled (either in coursework or with a special registration status) during Spring 2022.
+Students graduating in March 2022 are not eligible for SIPA.

 Can I enroll in classes or have another job while participating in SIPA?

-Program participants are permitted to work in an additional internship, job, or volunteer position for no more than five hours per week.
-If a student is enrolling in coursework, then the student is not permitted to engage in any additional internship/work/volunteer opportunities.
+Program participants are permitted to work in a job or volunteer position for no more than five hours per week.

 SIPA participants are not permitted to engage in another full-time internship, job, or volunteer opportunity (whether funded by Stanford or otherwise), including but not limited to an Undergraduate Research Capstone Grant, a Chappell Lougee Scholarship, a Beagle II Award, a full-time departmental or faculty-grant supported research position, and the Global Studies Internship Program.
 These opportunities require significant time commitments, and are each intended to support full-time efforts.